lconcia/life_sciences_ml_at_tacc/docs/section2/log_regression_and_NB.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The sklearn package provides the ``LogisticRegression`` class from the
 ``sklearn.linear_model`` module.
-More details are provided in [1]/

 Let's use this class to develop a
-logistic regression model for the Spambase dataset we looked at in the hands-on
+logistic regression model for the cancer dataset we looked at in the hands-on
 lab.

 We'll begin by importing the required libraries, as usual: